On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: The elliptic Kashiwara-Vergne Lie algebra

-{\it Proof of (iv).} We will again use the left-hand side of (\ref{goodfund}), this time to track the denominators that appear in the right-hand side.
-By (\ref{goodfund}), if $B$ is a polynomial-valued mould satisfying the senary relation, and if $A=\Xi(B)=Ad_{ari}(invpal)\cdot pari(B)$, then $A$ lies in $ARI^\Delta$ if and only if
+We will again use \'Ecalle's assertion \eqref{Ecstatement} and the equality \eqref{goodfund}; this time we will study the left-hand side of $\eqref{goodfund}$ to track the denominators that appear in the right-hand side.
+By (\ref{goodfund}), if $B$ is a polynomial-valued mould satisfying the twisted senary relation, and if $A=\Xi(B)=Ad_{ari}(invpal)\cdot pari(B)$ is push-invariant, then $A$ lies in $ARI({\mathcal F_\Lau})^\Delta$ if and only if